BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 ## Route 2

 There's a *Carbos* right and down from the purple flower on the left as you enter.
+Both NPCs here offer rewards we can't get quite yet, so head east.

 !enc(199, ["Grass", "Headbutt"])